OlivierMounicq/How-to-query-Outlook/readme.md

 #### The threading

-Beware, the response sent back by Outlook is received on another thread.
+Beware, the response sent back by Outlook is received on another thread (different from the main).
+To avoid some troubles, especially when you want to execute several queries, you should use either a manualResetEventSlim or a task.

 ### The C\# code